-(municipality) Van Buren County, Michigan Van Buren County Hazard Mitigation Plan Adoption WHEREAS, , Michigan is aware of the damages, lives lost and costs associated with disasters and recognizes the need to plan for and mitigate disasters in Van Buren County.
-Disasters in Van Buren County have damaged commercial, residential, and public properties, displaced citizens and businesses, closed streets and bridges and presented general public health and safety concerns; and WHEREAS, Van Buren County in cooperation with each local unit has updated the Hazard Mitigation Plan that outlines options to reduce overall damage and impact from hazards affecting Van Buren County and its local units; and WHEREAS, the Hazard Mitigation Plan update has been made available to the general public, business owners and federal, state and local agencies and has been revised to reflect their concerns: NOW, THEREFORE, BE IT RESOLVED THAT , Michigan adopts the 2015 Van Buren County Hazard Mitigation Plan as an official plan. , Michigan will update its own plans and capital improvement schedules to include recommendations of the hazard mitigation plan when appropriate. , Michigan will continue to provide information to the Van Buren County Office of Domestic Preparedness for future updates of the Hazard Mitigation Plan.
-Adopted: Date Signed
+Van Buren County, Michigan

+Van Buren County Hazard Mitigation Plan Adoption

+associa Buren and pu REAS,, Michigan is aware of the damages, lives lost and costs ated with disasters and recognizes the need to plan for and mitigate disasters in Van County.
+Disasters in Van Buren County have damaged commercial, residential, ablic properties, displaced citizens and businesses, closed streets and bridges and ted general public health and safety concerns; and Hazard REAS, Van Buren County in cooperation with each local unit has updated the d Mitigation Plan that outlines options to reduce overall damage and impact from Is affecting Van Buren County and its local units; and public, REAS, the Hazard Mitigation Plan update has been made available to the general, business owners and federal, state and local agencies and has been revised to their concerns; NOW, , THEREFORE, BE IT RESOLVED THAT 1.
+2. , Michigan adopts the 2015 Van Buren County Hazard Mitigation Plan as an official plan, Michigan will update its own plans and capital 2 improvement schedules to include recommendations of the hazard mitigation plan when appropriate.
+3. , Michigan will continue to provide information to the Van Buren County Office of Domestic Preparedness for future updates of the Hazard Mitigation Plan.
+Adopte ed: Date Signed